 Refunds and Exchanges

 Subscribers may exchange tickets free of charge — one of the many subscriber benefits!
 Single-ticket holders may exchange for an additional fee ($5 per ticket).
-You may exchange tickets online, in person, or by phone for another performance within the same season.
+You may exchange tickets online, in person, or by phone for another performance within the same season, or receive on-account credit*.
 There is an additional cost if seating upgrades apply, and all exchange requests are subject to availability.
 You may also donate your tickets back to the Colorado Symphony and receive a donation receipt.

 Concert Cancellations & Postponements